ivanpaulovich/clean-architecture-manga/README.md

   <img src="https://raw.githubusercontent.com/ivanpaulovich/clean-architecture-manga/master/docs/clean-architecture-manga-use-cases.png" alt=Clean Architecture Use Cases" style="max-width:100%;">
 </p>

+Following the list of Use Cases:

 ### Register

-An customer can register the account using his personal details.
+An customer can register an account using his personal details.

 ### Deposit

-The customer can deposit a positive amount.
+The customer can deposit an amount.

 ### Transfer